mbarlow12/shale/README.md

 ### Using custom models

-By default Shale combines mapper and model into one class.
+By default Fido combines mapper and model into one class.
 If you want to use your own classes as models you can do it by using `model` directive on the mapper:

 ```ruby